By James M. Dorsey / Mid-East Soccer.

 China likely would favour capitalizing on the Saudi halt to propel peace efforts while the Trump administration more probably will lean towards military intervention that confronts Iran.

 Said scholar and author Ellen R. Wald: “The Red Sea is a very important shipping lane.
 If there is a major disruption European powers, Egypt and the United States would all have reason to intervene.
 They have significant interests in protecting the freedom of the seas through the passageway.
 An international intervention against the Houthis may be just what Saudi Arabia wants.”

-Dr. James M. Dorsey is a senior fellow at the S. Rajaratnam School of International Studies, co-director of the University of Würzburg’s Institute for Fan Culture, and co-host of the and the forthcoming podcast.
+Dr. James M. Dorsey is a senior fellow at the S. Rajaratnam School of International Studies, co-director of the University of Würzburg’s Institute for Fan Culture, and co-host of the New Books in Middle Eastern Studies podcast.
 James is the author of The Turbulent World of Middle East Soccer blog, a book with the same title as well as Comparative Political Transitions between Southeast Asia and the Middle East and North Africa, co-authored with Dr. Teresita Cruz-Del Rosario, Shifting Sands, Essays on Sports and Politics in the Middle East and North Africa, and the forthcoming China and the Middle East: Venturing into the Maelstrom